nerc-esces/python-advanced-esces/_episodes/12-parallelism-friendly-data-formats.md

 ~~~
 {: .language-python}

-We can see that ds_sub is now a 200x200x1 array that only takes up 156.25kB from the original 3.73GB file.
+We can see that `ssh` is now a 200x200x1 array that only takes up 156.25kB from the original 3.73GB file.
 Even at this point no data will have been transferred.
 If we explore further and print the `ssh` array we'll see that it is actually using a Dask array underneath.

 ~~~